Medication Search: Prolia

 Severe jawbone problems: Denosumab may cause problems with your upper and or lower jaw.
 You may be at a higher risk of these problems if you have cancer that has spread to the bones, are taking certain medications (e.g., prednisone, anticancer medications), are having radiation treatments, have poor oral hygiene, or are having a tooth extracted.
 Your doctor may recommend that you see a dentist before starting this medication.
 It is important to practice good oral hygiene while taking this medication.

-Pregnancy: Denosumab is only recommended for postmenopausal women and has not been studied for use during pregnancy.
+Pregnancy: Denosumab is only recommended for postmenopausal people and has not been studied for use during pregnancy.
+Anyone who could become pregnant must use highly effective birth control measures while taking this medication and for at least 5 months after the last dose of denosumab, to avoid becoming pregnant while using this medication.
 If you become pregnant while using this medication, contact your doctor immediately.

-Breast-feeding: Denosumab has not been studied for use by breast-feeding mothers.
+Breast-feeding: Denosumab has not been studied for use by people who are breast-feeding.
 It is not known if denosumab passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
-Denosumab is not recommended for use by women who are breast-feeding.
+Denosumab is not recommended for use by people who are breast-feeding.

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children.